mahidaCodeTrained/project3data/README.md

 > Enjoy.

 ## Credits
-- This will credit everything that I used for creating and having the idea behind tackling this project which is to build a Rock Paper Scissors Game.
+- This will credit everything that I used for creating and having the idea behind tackling this project which is to create a functioning survey using Python that will recieve data from the user and also return data.

 | Source | Location | Notes |
 | --- | --- | --- |